 Frontline Caregivers Say State’s Mental Health System is Already in Shambles

-Shortage of Beds and Lack of Funding Jeopardizes Patient Safety
+Shortage of Beds & Lack of Funding Jeopardizes Patient Safety

 Proposed Closing Will Be Devastating for the State’s Most Vulnerable Residents

 “Their plan makes no sense,” Coughlin said.
 “Our system has been operating well over full capacity for years.
 We can’t provide the care people need even with our facility open.
+The other issue is geography.
+We are now forcing patients and families to travel to Worcester, Tewksbury or out to Western Mass for their mental health care.
 It’s a travesty.”

-The MNA/NNU, which represents nearly 100 RNs and health professionals who work at Taunton State Hospital, more than 1,800 staff who work throughout the state system, and more than 1,500 nurses working in the emergency departments and psychiatric units of 51 private sector acute care hospitals is committed to working with policy makers and elected officials to ensure that Massachusetts, which used to be a leader in the provision of mental health care, maintains its commitment to the most vulnerable residents of the Commonwealth.
-Efforts will now move to the state Senate where support has been strong for maintaining services at Taunton State Hospital and for a comprehensive study of the current crisis as recommended by the DMH Task Force report last year.
+The MNA/NNU, which represents nearly 100 RNs and health professionals who work at Taunton State Hospital, and more than 1,800 staff who work throughout the state system, is committed to working with policy makers and elected officials to ensure that Massachusetts, which used to be a leader in the provision of mental health care, maintains its commitment to the most vulnerable residents of the Commonwealth.

 “This has gone beyond an issue of funding and finances,” Coughlin concluded.
 “This is a moral and ethical issue of human rights and common decency.”